ufs-community/ufs-srweather-app/docs/UsersGuide/source/Tutorial.rst

    task_run_post:
      WTIME_RUN_POST: 00:20:00

-..
-COMMENT: Why does it take longer to post-process RAP?!

 Lastly, users must set the ``COMOUT_REF`` variable in the ``task_plot_allvars:`` section to create difference plots that compare output from the two experiments. ``COMOUT_REF`` is a template variable, so it references other workflow variables within it (see :numref:`Section %s <TemplateVars>` for details on template variables). ``COMOUT_REF`` should provide the path to the ``control`` experiment forecast output using single quotes as shown below:

 .. code-block:: console